arees88/ML_Azure_P2_Operationalizing_ML/README.md

 - **The experiment is shown as completed**

     The AutoML experiment shows in the Azure ML Studio as completed.
-It the experiment run for 44.5 minutes.
+The experiment run for 44.5 minutes.

     ![alt text](screenshots/2.2_Experiment_completed_1.png)